Tushn/Genetic-Agorithm-Flowers-Example-JS/README.md

 Details of programming are exposed in above book, but this important is listing variables below:

-- temperature:
+- temperature: in environment, kernel of sun change color and kernel of sunflowers too
-- water:
+- water: in environment, size of cloud and
-- sunlight:
+- sunlight: in environment, change color or border of sun and defines border os sunflowers
-- nutrient:
+- nutrient: in environment, change color or land and in same color in "caule" of the plant
-- beneficialairinsect:
+- beneficialairinsect: quantity of insects on the air (little moving points on sky) this attributes defines how taller is a plant against "beneficialearthinsect"
-- beneficialairinsect
+- beneficialearthinsect: quantity of insects on the earth (little moving points on land)
 <!--
 <img src="./docs/img/screen.png" alt="" width="300px"/>
 -->